 Leak personally identifiable information (PII) of a European citizen and the fines can be in the millions.
 Breach PCI DSS, and you could lose your ability to issue new cards and get hit with more fines, which would really hurt a challenger bank.

 Many regulations, including GDPR and PCI DSS, requires security testing to be performed before updates are released to the public.

-GDPR has the ‘security principal’ in their advisories (https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/security/ ) which requires “the GDPR specifically requires you to have a process for regularly testing, assessing and evaluating the effectiveness of any measures you put in place”.
+GDPR has the ‘security principal’ in their advisories (https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/security/ ) which requires “ you to have a process for regularly testing, assessing and evaluating the effectiveness of any measures you put in place”.

 It’s not just about identifying the issues, GDPR states you need to have fixed the issues in software systems that are going to process your PII data - “you should document the results and make sure that you act upon any recommendations, or have a valid reason for not doing so, and implement appropriate safeguards.
 This is particularly important if your testing reveals potential critical flaws that could result in a personal data breach.”

 The PCI DSS standard, version 3.2, contains section 6.3.2, which states coding vulnerabilities must be identified, manually or through automation, with appropriate remedies applied, before release.